{{flagHref}}

 Common Uses

-Selenium is employed in a range of applications that benefit from its specific properties.
+Selenium is included in a broad range of applications that utilise this element's distinctive characteristics.

-Additionally, selenium is incorporated into dietary supplements as an essential micronutrient to support metabolic functions and the immune system.
-Its compounds are used in pigments for ceramics and plastics, as well as in lubricants to enhance machinery performance.
+Its compounds are also employed in pigments for ceramics and plastics, as well as in lubricants to improve machinery performance.

-Typically, selenium is recovered as a by-product during the refining of ores, for example, copper.
-In the extraction process, the ore is generally roasted to convert selenium into a volatile compound, which is then condensed and purified.
-Alternative processing methods may involve chemical reduction procedures to obtain elemental selenium.
+Selenium is usually produced as a by-product in the refining of ores, for instance, those of copper.
+The extraction generally entails roasting the ore in a manner that converts Selenium into a volatile compound, which is then condensed and purified.
+Other preparation methods may involve the chemical reduction of selenium to its elemental form.

-These processes have been optimised to limit contamination and maintain selenium’s chemical and physical properties.
-Detailed procedures and technological developments have refined these methods, thereby making selenium widely available for laboratory research and industrial production.
+Both of these methods have been refined to produce Selenium with minimal impurities so that chemical and physical properties can be maintained.
+Detailed procedures and new technological advances have enhanced these processes, making Selenium widely available for both laboratory research and industrial production.

 Frequently Asked Questions

-Selenium is a non-metal element that is essential in trace amounts for biological functions and is employed in various industrial applications.
+Selenium is a non-metal element, essentially required in trace amounts for biological functions, and widely used in various applications across industries.

-It is commonly extracted from selenide ores during metal refining processes, such as copper, through roasting and purification procedures.
+It is mostly extracted from selenide ores during the refining of metals like copper, using roasting and purification techniques.

-It is utilised in photovoltaic cells, photocopiers, glass production, pigments and as an important micronutrient in dietary supplements.
+Selenium is used in solar cells, photocopiers, glass manufacturing, pigments, and as an important micronutrient in dietary supplements.

-Its ability to exhibit multiple oxidation states enables the formation of a range of compounds, thereby making it valuable for semiconductors and catalytic processes.
+This ability of Selenium to exhibit multiple oxidation states renders it useful in a wide range of compounds for semiconductors and catalytic processes.

 About the author